Single Round-trip Hierarchical ORAM via Succinct Indices: Compressing Position Maps

 \section{Compressing Position Maps}

 Stefanov \etal, with \partition, were the first to suggest compressing client-side metadata to support a client-memory efficient ORAM protocol \cite{stefanov2011towards}.
 Their method constitutes a key baseline for \historical.
 However, the authors omit details for implementing the approach.
-To supplement their work, we provide those details here.
+To supplement their work, {and to provide a suitable comparison for empirical evaluation}, we provide those details here.
 We begin with an overview of their concept.

 \partition partitions the database into $\sqrt{n}$ smaller Hierarchical ORAMs of size $\sim \sqrt{n}$.
 Each block is randomly assigned to a point in the partition.
 The position map of \partition stores the following pieces of metadata for a block: (1) the partition number; (2) the level number; and (3) the hash table offset.
 The partition numbers are selected uniformly at random and thereby have high entropy.
 Consequently, to achieve a more compressible position map, the count of each block is stored, instead of the partition number, and used as input to a pseudorandom function.
 For example, let $\textsf{ctr}_i$ be the count of block $i$ and $\textsf{PRF}$ denote the function.
 Then block $i$ is assigned to partition $\textsf{PRF}(i\mid \textsf{ctr}_i)$.
 On each access, the count is incremented and the psuedorandom function generates a fresh, and seemingly random, partition number.
+Unlike recency, the count is fixed between accesses.
+Therefore, \historical cannot be used by \partition to generate partition numbers.
 The advantage of storing the counts is that they are highly compressible for sequential access patterns.
 This is demonstrated by Opera \textit{et al.} \cite{oprea2007integrity}, who outline a compression method designed to leverage sequentiallity.